Genesiss Hospital Our Treatment Arrow icon pointing right

 Is RIRS painful?

-The procedure is performed under anaesthesia.
+The procedure is performed under anesthesia.
 Mild discomfort after the procedure is usually temporary.

 How long does RIRS take?